solegarciacoach/project-1-buenavida/README.md

 Users of this website will be able to find all the information they need to know about Buenavida: About the brand story, free masterclass information, sign up form and contact information.

-The website aims to convert visitors into masterclass participants.
+The website aims to convert users into masterclass participants.

 ![Responsive Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)